bannev1/Notes/src/content/IB/Computer-Science/OOP/D1-Objects.md

 This `String` class has its own methods *(i.e `split()`, `length()`)* and you can create an **instance** *(covered later)* of this class simply by using `""`.

+You might note that terminology such as **attributes** and **methods** are consistently mentioned throughout this page.
+To define them, they are, essentially, what a class contains.

+**Attributes** could be considered as the variables of a class, and **methods** could be considered as the functions of a class.
+Essentially, these two could be used by the main program using this class to manipulate the object's properties.

+Take the aforementioned `Person` class as an example - each person in real life has a name and an age, therefore normally we'd store these as variables.
+But as we're using OOP, we'd store these as **attributes**.
+Any person created from the `Person` class has these attributes.

 ## D.1.2 - Distinguish between an object and an instance

 **Instantiation**, or to create an **instance**, is essentially what we do when we use the class blueprint to create an **object**.